-6.119 There is a need to preserve the ancient woodland and the existing mature trees in the parish which make a positive contribution to the landscape.
+6.115 There is a need to preserve the ancient woodland and the existing mature trees in the parish which make a positive contribution to the landscape.
 Parish residents also wish new developments to include tree planting that will provide a new legacy for the future.
 Planting more native and fruit trees throughout the parish will therefore be encouraged.
+A minimum of two native species or fruit trees for every new dwelling or building is recommended and planting of trees along access streets will be supported.
 This will be beneficial to the community by:

-- contributing to the long-term conservation of the traditional High Weald landscape; - compensating to a small extent for the loss of orchards in recent years; - reducing run-off and flooding; - enhancing biodiversity; - improving air quality; and - absorbing carbon dioxide from the atmosphere.
+- contributing to the long-term conservation of the traditional High Weald landscape; - compensating to a small extent for the loss of orchards in recent years; - reducing run-off and flooding;

+- enhancing biodiversity;

+- improving air quality; and

+- absorbing carbon dioxide from the atmosphere.